Rachel Bates

 Writer.
 Educator.
 Researcher.

-Rachel's creative writing is featured in several journals such as Appalachian Review, West Texas Literary Review, and Broad River Review, and Finishing Line Press published her debut chapbook, Dear River, in 2020.
-She draws inspiration from Appalachia, her family, her students, and life's general mundane and quotidian ongoings.
+Rachel's creative writing, a practice she enjoys in her spare time, is featured in several journals such as Appalachian Review, West Texas Literary Review, and Broad River Review, and Finishing Line Press published her debut chapbook, Dear River, in 2020.
+She draws inspiration from Appalachia, her family, her students, and life's general mundane and quotidian ongoings.Â